• Skip to main content

 If you can get the dosage right using the human supplement is fine.

 It’s important to note (and this applies to supplements in general)… not all supplements are created equal, and never assume the most expensive guarantees the best quality.
-Quality can differ drastically as can the actual amount of active ingredients.
+Quality can Joint and hip supplement with glucosamine and chondroitindiffer drastically as can the actual amount of active ingredients.

 Read labels and reviews to find out exactly how much of the active ingredient is present.
 It won’t work if your dog isn’t getting the recommended amount.
 You may be surprised to learn how many products contain lower amounts then stated, and some don’t contain any!